cakecatz/flex-toolbar/README.md

 You can hide or disable buttons when a certain grammar is used in the active file or a specified file is matched.

+> If you don't know what language to use, see this [issue](https://github.com/cakecatz/flex-toolbar/issues/105).

 If you set `disable` (`show`, `hide` or `enable`) this way: